Kitchen Remodel Permit Guide: What Requires a Permit in the Bay Area?

 2. Submit your application.
 Most Bay Area cities accept online permit applications.
 You will upload your plans and pay an initial filing fee.
 San Jose uses the City of San Jose Building Permits portal for online submissions.

 3. Plan review.
-City plan reviewers check your drawings against local building codes.
+City plan reviewers check your drawings against local building codes, including the 2025 California Building Code standards in effect as of 2026.
 They may issue a list of corrections that must be addressed before your permit is approved.

 4. Address corrections.
 If corrections are requested, revise your plans and resubmit.
 This step can add two to four weeks to the timeline.